 Develop leaders in coalition building and the formation and management of public health collaborations and partnerships.

-Provide an in-person forum for the sharing and exploration of best practices and lessons learned to enhance impact of collaborative work to implement the strategies of The Surgeon General’s Call to Action to Support Breastfeeding.
+Provide an in-person forum for the sharing and exploration of best practices and lessons learned to enhance impact of coalitions' work to implement the strategies of The Surgeon General’s Call to Action to Support Breastfeeding, as a critical bridge, between the grassroots (families) and treetops (national stakeholders) via engagement with USBC-affiliated Constellations.

-Expand collective awareness of opportunities to strategically apply national policy developments to the state/local level by building and strengthening working relationships with health departments and national, state, or community-level organizations, in order to encourage integration of breastfeeding into other areas of the public health agenda.
+Expand coalition awareness of opportunities to strategically apply national policy developments to the state/local level by building and strengthening working relationships with health departments and other state- or community-level organizations, in order to encourage the integration of breastfeeding into other areas of the public health agenda.

 *Our definition of diversity includes diversity by position, gender, race, creed, age, sexual orientation, national origin, disability, family status, gender identity, formal education, life experience, religion, communication styles, geographic location, and work-related skill sets and experience.
 [Reference: USBC Diversity Values Statement]